Navid200/xDrip/docs/Nightscout/FreeDNS.md

 Select "Free DNS setup" from the main menu.
 You will be asked for the hostname and direct URL.
 Enter the values you have recorded from the previous steps.
-When the process completes, Nightscout will be running, and accessible through Free DNS.
+When the process completes, Nightscout will be running, and accessible through your Free DNS hostname.